General Information About Ewing Sarcoma

 - Askin tumor (Ewing sarcoma of the chest wall).

 - Extraosseous Ewing sarcoma (tumor growing in tissue other than bone).

 All of these names may be grouped together and called Ewing sarcoma family of tumors.

-Ewing sarcoma may be found in the bones of the legs, arms, chest, pelvis, spine, or skull.
+Ewing sarcoma may be found in the bones of the legs, arms, feet, hands, chest, pelvis, spine, or skull.
 Ewing sarcoma also may be found in the soft tissue of the trunk, arms, legs, head and neck, abdominal cavity, or other areas.

 Ewing tumors often occur in teenagers and young adults.

 - Pain and/or swelling, usually in the arms, legs, chest, back, or pelvis (area between the hips).

 - A lump (which may feel soft and warm) in the arms, legs, chest, or pelvis.